SuperBox64/StarPlayrX/README.md

 Don't be a slacker, be a Star Player.

-F S X M for ignoring the visually impaired.
+F. S. X. M. for ignoring the visually impaired.